 Total All Persons – White, Slaves, Colored, Other: 5

 Note: No sons listed.
-Sally and Landon were married 17 yrs at the time of census.
+Sally and Landon had been married 17 years at the time of the census.

 Towards the end of the 1820s Landon’s daughters were courting and marrying:

 Landon went bond with Seaton Y. DEMPSEY and signed the 1829 document (above).
-The signature here is the same as the one seen in the 1814 chancery records (at top).
+The signature above is nearly identical to the one found in an 1814 chancery record (below).18

-In 1830 Landon, his middle daughter Martissa and his wife Sally were living in Amherst County near his son-in-law Seaton Y. DEMPSEY.
-Landon was in the 50 & under 60, Martissa in the 15 & under 20, and Sally was in the 60 & under 70 age group.
-As in 1820 the listing is consistent in showing that Sally was older than Landon.
+In 1830 Landon, his middle daughter Martissa, and his wife Sally were living in Amherst County near his son-in-law Seaton Y. DEMPSEY.
+As in 1820, the listing consistently shows that Sally was older than Landon.

 Several batches of chancery records were found concerning the estate of Landon’s father-in-law William CRISP.
-In one batch it appears that Landon’s wife Sally died before October 1838 [125_1839_006_0019].
+In one batch it appears that Landon’s wife Sally died before October 1838.21

 In 1840 Landon has a younger woman with three children in his household.
 His daughters are all accounted for, being with their husbands in their respective households.
 Did Landon marry again?
-No marriage record was found and I suspect that the woman was living with him.
+No marriage record was found.

 Nelson County, Virginia